Eco-Ability Reading Group

 -

-In 2025, the Eco-ability Reading Group (this one) and the Cripping Pedagogy Reading Group will run in parallel.
-Download the 2025 schedules of both RGs here.
+In 2025, the Eco-ability Reading Group (this one) and the Cripping Pedagogy Reading Group (3rd Fri/mo) ran parallel in the first six months.

 -